Custom Labels

 Die-cut vs kiss-cut, which is right for product labels?

-Are your custom labels waterproof, fridge-safe, and dishwasher-safe?
+Are your custom labels waterproof and fridge-safe?

 What is the minimum order quantity for custom labels?